feathersjs/docs/guides/chat/processing.md

 Next we will see a list of all our services we can add this hook to.
 For this hook we will only choose the `messages` service (navigate to the entry with the arrow keys and select it with the space key).

 A hook can run before any number of [service methods](../../api/services.md), for this one we will only select `create`.
-After confirming the last prompt we wills ee something like this:
+After confirming the last prompt we will see something like this:

 ![The process-message hook prompts](./assets/process-message.png)